-- 4. (Exercise 3, §6.2) In the plane, note that any two non-parallel lines intersect in a point. - (a) Generalize this idea to the intersection of two non-parallel planes in the third dimension.
+- 3. (Exercise 3, §6.2) In the plane, note that any two non-parallel lines intersect in a point. - (a) Generalize this idea to the intersection of two non-parallel planes in the third dimension.
 That is, what does the intersection of any two non-parallel planes look like?
-You should be able to verify this by experiment.
+Use sheets of paper (or an equivalent) as planes to help you figure this out.

 (b) Generalize even further, this time to the intersection of two nonparallel three-dimensional spaces in hyperspace.
 For this, of course, you'll need to use analogy to the dimensions you can picture.

-5. (Exercise 4, §6.2) In the illustration on the left below, you see that in general, (that is, usually) a point and a line on the plane will not intersect at all.
+In other words, look for patterns in the two lower dimensions we've discussed so far.
+4. (Exercise 4, §6.2) In the illustration on the left below, you see that "in general", (that is, usually) a point and a line on the plane will not intersect at all.
 In other words, given a randomly chosen line and a randomly chosen point in the same plane, more likely than not the point will not be on the line.
-In the illustration shown on the right, you see that usually a line and a plane in 3 dimensional space will intersect in a point.
+In the illustration shown on the right, you see that "in general", a line and a plane in 3 dimensional space will intersect in a point.